 Composition of the steering committee

 The steering committee has 14 members.
-They represent the seven regions covered by the ALF agreement, as well as the Ministry of Education and Research, the Ministry of Health and Social Affairs, the Swedish Research Council, Vinnova - Sweden’s Innovation Agency, and the medical faculties at the University of Gothenburg, Lund University, Uppsala University, Örebro University and Karolinska Institutet KI.
+They represent the seven regions covered by the ALF agreement, as well as the Ministry of Education and Research, the Ministry of Health and Social Affairs and the medical faculties at the University of Gothenburg, Lund University, Uppsala University, Örebro University and Karolinska Institutet KI.

 - Jesper Petersson, Region Skåne

 - Mats Ulfendahl, Region Östergötland

 - Ellinor Östensson, Government Offices, Ministry of Health and Social Affairs